markqvist/Reticulum/README.md

  - Useful example programs and utilities
  - API documentation
  - Cleanup and code commenting
+ - A messaging protocol built on Reticulum, see [LXMF](https://github.com/markqvist/lxmf)
  - A few useful-in-the-real-world apps built with Reticulum

 ## Can I use Reticulum on amateur radio spectrum?